 When you sell on value, you create partners, not just customers.
 Happy customers who feel understood are more likely to stick around and become advocates for your brand.
 The best way to measure this is through customer satisfaction and retention metrics.
 Keep a close eye on your Net Promoter Score (NPS), which tells you how likely customers are to recommend you to others.
 High NPS scores are a strong sign that your value-based approach is working.
 You should also track your customer churn rate and Customer Lifetime Value (CLV).
 A low churn rate and a high CLV indicate that you’re not just making a sale, you’re building lasting, profitable relationships.

-Assess Revenue Growth and Deal Quality
+Look Beyond Revenue: Assess Deal Quality

 Ultimately, a value-based selling strategy must translate into tangible financial results.
 This is where you connect your sales efforts directly to the bottom line.
 Monitor your overall revenue growth, but also dig deeper into the quality of that revenue.
 Are you seeing an increase in your average contract value (ACV)?
 Are you winning more competitive deals?
 A successful value-based model leads to higher-quality deals with better margins because the conversation is focused on impact, not price.
 Also, track revenue from upsells and cross-sells.
 When customers clearly see the initial value you provide, they are far more likely to expand their partnership with you over time.